What Does "Grounds For Divorce" Mean? Strategies To Work Through Marriage Issues

 In the United States, grounds for divorce vary among the different states.

-In many states, a no-fault divorce means you can file for divorce for basically any reason.
-No-fault grounds for divorce could be virtually anything, and a lot falls under “irreconcilable differences.”
+In many states, a no-fault divorce or irretrievable breakdown means you can file for divorce for basically any reason in court.
+No-fault grounds or irretrievable breakdown for divorce could be virtually anything, and a lot falls under “irreconcilable differences,” which may be subject to the court's judgment.

-Reasons for no-fault divorces include growing apart, differing interests, or different goals concerning the family.
+A spouse filed no-fault divorces often stem from legally accepted reasons, growing apart, differing interests, or different goals concerning the family.
+These reasons are commonly listed as divorce grounds under no-fault divorce laws.

-In other states, however, the grounds for divorce are more specific.
-Divorce laws may require that you cite a specific reason for the divorce, such as sexual harassment or infidelity.
+In various states, however, the grounds for divorce are more specific.
+Divorce laws may require that you cite a specific reason for the divorce, such as legally acceptable reasons, your sexual relations to your spouse, if spouse committed adultery, cruel and inhuman treatment, sexual harassment or infidelity, which must be presented in court.

-Thus, if you want to file for divorce, you’ll need to have specific grounds for divorce.
-We discuss some of the most commonly accepted grounds for divorce (infidelity, conflict, lack of commitment, etc.) in more detail earlier in this article.
+Thus, if you want to file for divorce in court, you’ll need to have specific grounds for divorce or legally acceptable reasons.
+These reasons may include situations where one spouse is at fault.
+Additionally, a separation agreement may be part of the divorce process.
+We discuss some of the most commonly accepted example grounds for divorce (physical and emotional abuse, adultery or infidelity, conflict, lack of commitment, etc.) in more detail earlier in this article.

 Meanwhile, in other countries, such as England, there are specifically five grounds for divorce.
 They are: adultery, unreasonable behavior, desertion, living apart for more than two years (with agreement), and living apart for more than five years (without agreement).

-However, the no-fault divorce is expected to come into effect in England as early as Fall 2021.
-With the no-fault divorce, you can be granted a divorce without explicitly fitting into one of the previously listed categories.
+However, the no-fault divorce or irretrievable breakdown is expected to come into effect in England as early as Fall 2021.
+With the no-fault divorce case, you can be granted a divorce by the court without explicitly fitting into one of the previously listed categories.

-What is unreasonable behavior as a ground for divorce in a marriage?
+What is unreasonable behavior as grounds for divorce in a marriage?

 Unreasonable behavior is the term used in English law to describe why two people want a divorce.
 It could be a description of a single incident or many incidents over a period of time.

-English law takes a pragmatic approach and tries to judge each case individually and holistically.
+English law takes a pragmatic approach and tries to base its judgment on each case individually and holistically.
 These are grounds for divorce in England.

 In more general terms, though, defining unreasonable marriage is a fraught task.
-Each marriage is unique, and partners should look to determine what is unreasonable to them specifically.
+Each marriage is unique, you and your spouse should look to determine what is unreasonable specifically.

-The divorce process only begins once a partner has exhibited unreasonable behavior.
-This could be something big, like gambling away all their savings, or something smaller.
-Either one can be no-fault grounds for divorce.
+The divorce process only begins once a spouse has exhibited unreasonable behavior.
+This could be something big, like gambling away all their savings, or something smaller, for example, refusing to communicate.
+Either one can be no-fault grounds or at-fault grounds for divorce.
+Once divorce happened, the legal steps follow to finalize the separation.

 What are the top grounds for divorce in marriage?

-The most common grounds for divorce have to deal with unreasonable behavior.
-Specifically, lack of commitment, extramarital affairs, and too much conflict as cited as the most common reasons for divorce separation.
+The most common example grounds for divorce have to deal with unreasonable behavior.
+Specifically, lack of commitment, extramarital affairs or adultery by a spouse, and too much conflict as cited as the most common reasons people file for divorce or separation.

 Many of these reasons for divorce fall under the no-fault divorce umbrella (which can be considered a catch-all for any marriages ending for non-specific reasons).

 In these circumstances, the no-fault grounds for divorce don’t necessarily have to be legally specified.
 Divorce law changes depending on where you are, though.
-So be sure to check the divorce law in your specific area.
+So be sure to check the divorce law in your specific area, including any requirements for a separation agreement.
 As required by law, divorce is a different process for different states and countries.

-Even when you’re sure you want, a divorce can be stressful, confusing, and emotionally taxing.
-Under our law, divorce can be a complicated process, or it can be a collaborative process.
+Even when you’re sure you want, a divorce can be stressful, confusing, and emotionally taxing, especially if your spouse refuses to cooperate.
+Under our law, a divorce case can be a complicated process, or it can be a collaborative process.

 On what grounds can I divorce my wife?